TUD-CityAI-Lab/cityai-projects/master-projects/index.md

     </tr>
     <tr>
       <td>
-      <li>Dynamics of travel behavior using panel data analysis techniques</li>
+      <li>Dynamics of travel behaviour using panel data analysis techniques</li>
-      <li>Using panel models to shed light on the factors driving changes in travel behavior patterns and provide valuable insights for designing policies that encourage sustainable transportation choices </li>
+      <li>Using panel models to shed light on the factors driving changes in travel behaviour patterns and provide valuable insights for designing policies that encourage sustainable transportation choices </li>
       </td>
       <td><a href="mailto:m.kroesen@tudelft.nl">Maarten Kroesen</a></td>
     </tr>